 Basic Fiberglass Home Air Filters

 The flat, fiberglass air filters are the most basic home air filter type.
-These filters do not normally enhance your home’s air quality; instead, they were intended to protect the heating and air conditioning equipment from having larger contaminants get into the system and damage the parts.
+These filters do not normally enhance your home’s air quality; instead, they were intended to guard the heating and air conditioning equipment from having larger contaminants enter the system and damage the components.
 As a result, they aren’t successful at removing indoor air pollutants, but they are available for about $1 each.

-If you aren’t sure which air filter is best for your home, give Stark Services a call today and we will walk you through your options to make the best decision for your family’s breathing air.
+If you’re having trouble deciding which air filter is the best choice for your home, give Stark Services a call today and we will explain your options and help you make the best decision for your indoor air quality.